 The ADA Isn’t Enough.
-During a Mass Disabling Event, Workers Need Unions.
+During A Mass Disabling Event, Workers Need Unions.

 July 26, 2024

 This year marks the 34th anniversary of the Americans with Disabilities Act (ADA), the landmark civil rights legislation that sought to prohibit discrimination against disabled people in employment and public services.
-It is also the fifth year of a pandemic that experts have deemed a “mass-disabling” event.
+It is also the fifth year of a pandemic that experts have deemed a mass-disabling event.
 Many of those infected with SARS-CoV-2, the virus that causes COVID-19, continue to experience symptoms for months or years.
 A new report from the National Academies defines Long COVID as “an infection-associated chronic condition (IACC) that occurs after SARS-CoV-2 infection and is present for at least three months as a continuous, relapsing and remitting, or progressive disease state that affects one or more organ systems.”
-Long COVID may affect between 10 and 30 percent of those who have had COVID-19.
+Long COVID may affect between ten and thirty percent of those who have had COVID-19.

 The number of disabled working-age people in the US has increased since the pandemic began, though the scope of Long COVID’s contribution is not entirely clear.
 Studies suggest that Long COVID may impose a sizeable work burden and play an underappreciated role in keeping people out of the labor market.
 It remains to be seen how many of those with Long COVID will recover, to what extent, and what effect future waves may have.
 However, some health experts have expressed concern that the ongoing and now largely unmitigated spread of COVID-19 risks disabling a substantial portion of the workforce.